Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Statistical query (group and sort)/README.md

 # Statistical query (group and sort)

-This sample demonstrates how to query a feature table to get statistics for one or more specified fields.
-The sample queries a service feature table of U.S. county diabetes data to get the selected statistics.
-The results can be grouped and sorted using one or more fields in the table.
+Query a feature table for statistics, grouping and sorting by different fields.

 ## How to use the sample